404-Star/Covidlive/README.md

 # Covidlive
-Covidlive is a tool coded in bash (5 line program) which gives you live Coronavirus Case And Deaths In Command Line Interface
+Covidlive Is A Tool Coded In Bash (5 line program) Which Gives You Live Count Of Coronavirus Case And Deaths In Command Line Interface